mnorrisvuw/MN-Utility-Plugins-for-MuseScore/README.md

 * Click **Home→Plugins** or **Plugins→Manage plugins...**
 * For each of the MN Utility plugins, click on their icon and click ‘**Enable**’
 * The plugins should now be available from the **Plugins** menu
+* You may also need to download and install fonts — see below

 ### Direct Download